emholmes/eholmes-password-generator-javascript-challenge/README.md

 Clicking the "Generate Password" button, will prompt the user with the following questions:
 1. How many characters would you like your password to be?
-This number must be between 8 and 128, inclusive.
+<br>This number must be between 8 and 128, inclusive.
 2. Can your password contain lowercase characters?
 3. Can your password contain uppercase characters?
 4. Can your password contain numeric characters?